 Consulting the Genius of Place

-In one of his poems that the 18th century English poet Alexander Pope wrote satirizing the life of landed gentry, he addressed landscape gardening and the need to suppress the hubris that led to Versailles, and instead to respond to nature.
+In one of his poems that the 18th century English poet Alexander Pope satirized the life of landed gentry, especially their inclination to engage in ill-conceived landscape schemes on their estates that tried to echo Versailles.
+Instead he encouraged landscape gardening that responded to nature.
 His explicit advice was to:

 “Consult the genius of place in all”